 To serve with care and compassion, regardless of race, religion and language.

 Following in the footsteps of Sree Narayana Guru – a philosopher and social reformer from Kerala, South India – a group of Singaporean Malayalees established a Mission that would lift the spirits of the Singaporean people, who were at that time facing the hardship and uncertainty that came with the end of World War II.
 The idea was to gather and contemplate on the Guru’s inspiration and insightful teachings.
-The official opening of the Mission was on 11th July 1948.
+The mission was registered on 18 June 1948 and officially opening on 11th July 1948.

 Strides of Significant Developments